 Loss of erection while putting on a condom

 Many men find that when it comes to putting on a condom, their erection disappears.
 It may appear as though that short break from stimulation stops the arousal process altogether.
 Condoms are important, not just as a contraceptive, but to protect against transmission of STI’s and HIV.
-For a free, confidential sexual health consultation, visit our online sexual health clinic.
+Visit the LloydsPharmacy Online Doctor pages for more information on STI tests and STI treatments.
 If you are confident that you and your partner are STI-free, you may find that an alternative method of contraception (if needed) alleviates the problem.
 However, this may not be a suitable option, so how can you include condom use in sex without losing your erection?

 - Play with your penis while soft in a condom, to get used to the sight, so it’s not so negative in your mind